NGO-Algorithm-Audit/Bias_scan/README.md

 | unknown/no property | -0.42471   | 0.00000 |

 #### Conclusion
 This means that loan applicants without real estate or unknown/no property, negative balance, unskilled job status, or those who want to use a loan to buy a new car or radio/television are significantly less often approved by the XGBoost classifier.
-Next, with the help of subject matter experts a qualitative assessment is needed to examine the measured quantitative further.
+Next, with the help of subject matter experts a qualitative assessment is needed to examine the measured quantitative disparities further.

 ### Structure of this repository
 ```